rwxrob/notes/Cycling/Weekly routine and schedule.md

 | **Friday** | 💤 Recovery Ride / Mobility Work      | 1–2 hrs Z1, stretch/yoga; keep HR low
 | **Saturday**| 🏁 Race Simulation / Gran Fondo Pace | 180km long ride (Z2-Z3); every 4th week at race pace
 | **Sunday** | ⛰️ Long Recovery Endurance Ride       | 2–4 hrs Z1–Z2, fun/solo or group base spin
-## 11 am departure
+## 10 am departure

-Depart at 11am most days so 11-1 weekdays.
-Logistics and weather are just ideal and predictable at that time.
+Logistics, traffic, and weather are just ideal and predictable at that time.
 Afternoons are almost always rainy in NC.
-Before 11 is very cold and damp from dew usually.
+Before this it's still hasn't warmed up at all in the colder months but is still cooler in the hotter months.
 No school traffic as well.
-Since NC Mountains to Coast doesn't care when you leave I can plan on leaving around 11 am every day as well, which means sleeping in past all the chilly morning temps in the tent and just enjoying morning coffee.

-I've never understood why cyclists face the coldest part of the day in absolute darkness.
-I used to do it when I had young kids, so perhaps that is the reason.
-I was home to be with the family before most of them woke up.
-Also it's cooler.
-I suppose it depends on your goals.
-If your goal is to be a pro then the training is something you have to do no matter what or how.
-If you enjoy it that's a bonus.
-If your goal is to enjoy every ride and get wicked fit for Gran Fondos then it makes less sense.

-11 am means I'm likely going to hit the heat in the Spring and Summer that I need to get myself heat adapted as well.
+I can finish a five hour ride and still not hit school traffic that starts heavily around 2:30pm.
 ## Pre-fueling

 I've noticed that it is just so much easier to plan for rides during the week that do not require any on-bike fueling.
 I just make sure to top up every morning and the night before and vary the carb intake based on what is planned.
 Then I do all my gut training and on-bike nutrition on the long ride on Saturday.